neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 - edge `13256234721607664913_r__7427484406751306657_f` encompasses a **highly-variable region** in these genomes.
   - draw a linear representation to compare the variation across different genomes.
   - focus on one genome, e.g. `NZ_CP022905.1`, and look at the annotations.
 Can you find mobile genetic elements?
 Can you find resistance determinants?
-  - the presence of _mecA_ gene and recombinases suggest that this is a [SCCmec cassette](https://en.wikipedia.org/wiki/SCCmec), a known mobile genetic element of _Staphylococcus_ bacteria that confers methicilin resistance.
+  - the presence of the _mecA_ gene and recombinases suggests that this is a [SCCmec cassette](https://en.wikipedia.org/wiki/SCCmec), a known mobile genetic element of _Staphylococcus_ bacteria that confers methicillin resistance.